 Wrongful death claims in Alabama differ from those in many other states.
 Instead of compensating families for medical bills, funeral expenses, or emotional suffering, Alabama’s wrongful death statute focuses on punitive damages.
 These damages are intended to punish negligent conduct and prevent similar tragedies in the future.

-Why These Cases Are So Complex
+Why These Wrongful Death Cases Are So Complex

 Birth injury wrongful death cases require both legal and medical expertise: